idaproduct/IDA_Dashboard_v1/documentation/static/tutorials/enable-auth.md

 ![add creds to chronograf](../images/add-password-chronograf.png)

-Once those steps are completed then you need to restart the edgehub to ensure authentication is enforced:
+Once those steps are completed then you need to restart the idahub to ensure authentication is enforced:

 ```
-$ ./edgehub restart
+$ ./idahub restart
 Stopping all processes...
 Starting all processes...
 Services available!